exercism/elixir/concepts/recursion/about.md

 def count([_head | tail]), do: 1 + count(tail)
 ```

 A recursive function can have many base cases and/or many recursive cases.
-For example [the fibonacci sequence][fibonacci] is a recursive sequence with two base cases:
+For example [the Fibonacci sequence][fibonacci] is a recursive sequence with two base cases:

 ```elixir
 def fibonacci(0), do: 0